If you are in an emergency situation, call 000

 At QBE we recognise family and domestic violence impacts the communities in which we operate.
-We acknowledge it is complex, challenging and personal, and if you are affected by it we are committed to supporting you through this difficult time.
+We acknowledge it is complex, sensitive and personal, and if you are affected by it we are committed to supporting you with extra care through this difficult time as outlined in this policy.

 How can we help?